-Other assets also includes any loans that are designated as a heldfor-sale portfolio.
-At December 31, 2015, other assets included one loan held for sale with a fair value of \$4,850.
+Other assets also includes any loans that are designated as a held-for-sale portfolio, of which there were none at December 31, 2016.

 G. Employee Benefit Plans:

 Employees of the bank participate in one of two districtwide retirement plans (a defined benefit plan and a defined contribution plan) and are eligible to participate in the 401(k) plan of the district.
 Within the 401(k) plan, a certain percentage of employee contributions is matched by the bank.
 The 401(k) plan costs are expensed as incurred.
 Additionally, certain qualified individuals in the bank may participate in a separate, nonqualified 401(k) plan.